aws-deadline/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 Finally if you're pulling from mainline you may have python dependencies which are not yet released to PyPi - you'll want to run something like this to build and install your mainline version.
 Note that the .whl file will need to be changed to reflect the version which is output by hatch build:

 ```
+// Install hatch if not yet installed
-pip install hatch (If not installed)
+pip install hatch
 hatch build
 "C:\Program Files\Epic Games\UE_5.4\Engine\Binaries\ThirdParty\Python3\Win64\python" -m pip install dist\deadline_cloud_for_unreal_engine-0.2.2.post21-py3-none-any.whl --target "C:\Program Files\Epic Games\UE_5.4\Engine\Plugins\UnrealDeadlineCloudService\Content\Python\libraries"
 ```